awsdocs/elb-user-guide/doc_source/how-elastic-load-balancing-works.md

 Application Load Balancers and Classic Load Balancers honor the connection header from the incoming client request after proxying the response back to the client\.

-HTTP headers for Application Load Balancers have the following size limits:
+HTTP/1\.x headers for Application Load Balancers have the following size limits:
 + Request line: 16K
 + Single header: 16K
++ Whole header: 64K

+HTTP/2 headers for Application Load Balancers have the following size limits:
++ Request line: 8K
++ Single header: 8K
 + Whole header: 64K

 ## Load Balancer Scheme<a name="load-balancer-scheme"></a>